feenkcom/gt4edx/README.md

 # Glamorous Toolkit for openEdx
-A repository dedicated to analyses of the [openEdx](https://github.com/edx)
+A repository dedicated to analyses of [openEdx](https://github.com/edx).

 ## Install